 NWLS is committed to services that provide member library patrons with valuable resources available through local and statewide resource sharing efforts.

 Interlibrary loan reference and information services include access to subscription databases, and special collections available through the Resource Library.
 Wisconsin residents have access to business, health, literature, magazine and newspaper resources through BadgerLink.
-BadgerLink, a project of The Division for Libraries and Technology (DLTCL), provides Wisconsin residents with increased access to information resources in cooperation with the state's public, school, academic, and special libraries.
+BadgerLink is a project of The Division for Libraries and Technology (DLTCL), providing Wisconsin residents with access to information resources in cooperation with the state's public, school, academic, and special libraries.

 Local Interlibrary Loan

 The resources of NWLS member libraries are readily available to all residents in northern Wisconsin through the Merlin shared online catalog.
 Through the Merlin Integrated Library System (ILS) Northern Waters facilitates resource sharing among participants and increases the efficiency and effectiveness of library services.
 Residents can request materials directly through the online catalog and receive an automated notice when the material is ready to pick up.

 The Merlin catalog is the first source NWLS libraries check when filling requests for patrons.
 Any materials that patrons request that are not available from Merlin libraries are searched and requested on WISCAT, a Wisconsin library catalog.